fadedbee/turnstile/README.md

 # Design Choices #

-Documentation of trade-offs anmd compromises.
+Documentation of trade-offs and compromises.

 ## Requiring private keys to be contained in files (in ~/.turnstile) ##